SAP-samples/teched2023-DA161/exercises/ex2/README.md

-## Exercise 2.1 View Time Toolbar Customization
+## Exercise 2.1 Create Basic Calculations within Stories

 Objective: You should develop a basic understanding on how to create Customize your toolbar for various experiences of SAP Analytics Cloud Stories.